Ranunculus trivedii

-Ranunculus trivedii is a flowering plant in the buttercup family Ranunculaceae.
+Ranunculus trivedii is a species of flowering plant in the buttercup family Ranunculaceae.
 It is one of the highest altitude flowering plants in the world.

 Description

 Ranunculus trivedii grows as a perennial herb.
 The coriaceous leaves measure up to 2.5 cm in diameter.
 It bears solitary yellow flowers.
 The plant flowers and fruits from June to August.

 Distribution and habitat

 Ranunculus trivedii grows naturally in Himalayan India, Pakistan, Nepal, Bhutan and Tibet.
 Along with Solms-laubachia himalayensis, it is the highest altitude flowering plant on record.
 In 1955, specimens were discovered at 6400 m by Narendra Dhar Jayal on an expedition to Kamet mountain in present-day Uttarakhand.